Sans Pareil: Design

-While a capable locomotive for the day, its technology was somewhat antiquated compared to George and Robert Stephenson's Rocket, the winner of the Rainhill Trials and the £500 prize money.
+While an extremely capable locomotive for the day, its technology was somewhat antiquated compared to George and Robert Stephenson's Rocket, the winner of the Rainhill Trials and the £500 prize money.
 Instead of the fire tube boiler of Rocket, Sans Pareil had a double return flue.
 To increase the heating surface area, the two flues were joined by a U-shaped tube at the forward end of the boiler; the firebox and chimney were both positioned at the same end, one on either side.
 Sans Pareil had two cylinders, mounted vertically at the opposite end to the chimney, and driving one pair of driving wheels directly - the other pair were driven via connecting rods, in the typical steam locomotive fashion.

-Railhill Trials
+Rainhill Trials

 At the Rainhill Trials, Sans Pareil was excluded from the prize because it was slightly over the maximum permitted weight.
-Nevertheless it performed very well, but had a strange rolling gait due to its vertical cylinders and the draft from the blastpipe was, in Hackworth's trademark style, very strong, so most of the coke was expelled out of the chimney unburnt.
+Nevertheless, it performed very well, but had a strange rolling gait due to its vertical cylinders and the draft from the blastpipe was, in Hackworth's trademark style, very strong, so most of the coke was expelled out of the chimney unburnt.
 It was this more than its antiquated design that caused its poor fuel economy.
-It was pulled out of the competition because of a cracked cylinder: the design thickness for the cylinder walls was some 1+3/4 in, but at the point of failure, it was found to be a mere 5/8 in.
+It was pulled out of the competition because of a cracked cylinder; the design thickness for the cylinder walls was some 1+3/4 in but, at the point of failure, it was found to be a mere 5/8 in.

-The manufacture of the cylinders had been contracted out to Robert Stephenson & Co., who were accused by Hackworth's supporters of sabotage, but as he had had over twenty cylinders cast and chose the best two for the locomotive, foul play on the part of the Stephensons was unlikely.
-After the trials, the Liverpool and Manchester Railway bought Sans Pareil as well as Rocket.
-It was subsequently leased to the Bolton and Leigh Railway where it ran until 1844.
-It was then used by John Hargreaves as a stationary boiler at the Coppull Colliery, Chorley until 1863.
-Thereafter, Sans Pareil was restored and presented to the Patent Office Museum (which later became the Science Museum) in 1864 by John Hick.
-The engine now resides at the Shildon Locomotion Museum on static display.
+The manufacture of the cylinders had been contracted out to Robert Stephenson & Co., which was accused by Hackworth's supporters of sabotage but, as he had had over twenty cylinders cast and chose the best two for the locomotive, foul play on the part of the Stephensons was unlikely.
+After the trials, the Liverpool and Manchester Railway bought Sans Pareil, along with Rocket.
+It was leased subsequently to the Bolton and Leigh Railway, where it ran until 1844.
+It was then used by John Hargreaves as a stationary boiler at the Coppull Colliery, in Chorley, until 1863.

+Thereafter, Sans Pareil was restored and presented to the Patent Office Museum in 1864, which later became the Science Museum, by John Hick MP.

+The engine now resides on static display at the Locomotion Museum, in Shildon, County Durham.